ee-quipment/RGB-matrix-Panel-Z/README.md

 if you wish to build an adapter on a proto board, or you can order a PCB from Oshpark.com.
 Eagle CAD files are also supplied if you want to do some customization.

+The adapter board can be confiured to directly plug into the back of the panel, or to connect to a ribbon cable.
+There is a bit of crosstalk when the ribbon cable is used, so for the nicest display plug it directly into the panel.
+You can also connect a power connector to the adapter board making the processor/panel combination completely self-contained.

 <a href="https://oshpark.com/shared_projects/1QNzmjwa"><img src="https://oshpark.com/assets/badge-5b7ec47045b78aef6eb9d83b3bac6b1920de805e9a0c227658eac6e19a045b9c.png" alt="Order from OSH Park"></img></a>

 <p align="center"><img width="388" height="390" src="/images/Feather_M0_RGBmatrixPanel_Connection_Diagram.png"></p>